denten/denten.github.io/_includes/CV/06-talks.md

 ## Selected Talks, Workshops & Conferences

-- "Collective Intelligence," lecture by invitation to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025.
+- "Narrative Intelligence," lecture by invitation to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025; Language and Intelligence seminar, University of Sarajevo, Faculty of Philosophy June 3, 2025; Forms of Intelligence seminar, Harvard University, September 2025.
 - "The Lifecycle of Synthetic Objects," Keynote address at the *Sandbjerg Seminar: Methods and Materials*, Graduate School of the Arts at Aarhus University on March 26, 2025.
 - "Early Story Generators," Keynote address at the Chungbuk National University on October 12, 2024.